aplzr/mf/LEARNINGS.md

 The much smaller improvement is in line with `DirEntry` caching stat info on Windows, but always needing an additional syscall on Linux (which is effecively what the previous implementation was doing).

 ## Platform performance difference - unresolved
-There's also a stark difference in `mf new` runtime duration depending on the platform on which it is called:
+There's also a stark difference in `mf new` scan duration depending on the platform on which it is called:

 \[See table one entry up\]